Commercial buildings rely on HVAC – Heating, Ventilation, and Air Conditioning systems, to eliminate humidity and to cool the premises.

-The heat converts the refrigerant from liquid state to gaseous state.
-An energy efficient option could be a flooded evaporator.
+The heat converts the refrigerant from a liquid state to a gaseous state.
+An energy-efficient option could be a flooded evaporator.

-The centrifugal compressor is frictionless and uses a DC motor and an advanced magnetic bearing technology.
+The centrifugal compressor is frictionless and uses a DC motor and advanced magnetic bearing technology.

 The pressure on the refrigerant will convert it from a gas to a liquid.